The financial year of the Cultural Foundation is from 1 October to 30 September. The guidelines are updated annually in September.

 - for internships.

 The Online Application Service contains a test application form, with which applicants may familiarise themselves before the opening of the actual application round.
 The system guides applicants in writing the application.
 Detailed instructions can be found under the ?-symbols.
 They can be seen by hovering the mouse cursor over the symbol.
-A part of the information in the application is mandatory (marked with an asterisk).
+Mandatory information in the application is marked with an asterisk.
 It is advisable to reserve a sufficient amount of time to amend the application.

 This section of the guideline contains only such parts of the application for which it is best to prepare in advance.